-Can you imagine Jesus running?
+Can you imagine Yeshua running?
 Like he was in a hurry, not just exercising.

 God the Father sort of ran one day.

-Jesus told a parable about a son (representing us) who took his inheritance early and left home.
+Yeshua told a parable about a son, (representing us), who took his inheritance early and left home.
 He wasted the money on wild living, and when he ran out of money he came home to beg for help.
-But the father (representing God) was watching out for him, and when he saw him in the distance he ran to him.
+But the father, (representing God), was watching out for him, and when he saw him in the distance he ran to him.
 The way God the Father runs to us when he sees us coming back to him.
-God ran once.
-When he ran to you, the day you came home.
+God ran once - when he ran to you.
+The day you came home.

-But other than that, don’t you get the feeling that Jesus never rushed.
+But other than that, don’t you get the feeling that Yeshua never rushed.
 Never hurried.
 Probably never ran.

 The classic example is when Lazarus was sick.
-Jesus stayed where he was two more days.
+Yeshua stayed where he was two more days.
 He knew his dear friend was sick.
 He knew that he could heal him with a word.
-(In fact, the story of the Centurion’s servant in Matthew 8 teaches us that Jesus didn’t even have to go to Lazarus to heal him.
+(In fact, the story of the Centurion’s servant in Matthew 8 teaches us that Yeshua didn’t even have to go to Lazarus to heal him.
 He could have done it from where he was).
-But Jesus left Lazarus unhealed and dying.
-He left his friends Mary and Martha grieving.
+But Yeshua left Lazarus unhealed and dying.
+He left his friends, Mary and Martha, grieving.
 Because he had a bigger purpose.
-Jesus knew that Lazarus had to die so that he could then raise him back to life.
-Because Jesus had a purpose, he didn’t need to rush.
+Yeshua knew that Lazarus had to die, so that he could then raise him back to life.
+Because Yeshua had a purpose, he didn’t need to rush.

 But we are different.
 We rush everywhere.
 We shovel down our breakfast so we don’t miss the bus.
 We weave in and out of traffic just to save a few minutes.
 We skip lunch or work late to get more work done so we meet the deadline.
 And all that really does is gets our adrenaline going and stresses us out.